diana-moreno/canvas/canvas-doc/README.md

 You need to keep opened 3 terminal windows at the same time.

-1- From the folder you have installed the data base MongoDB.
+1- From the folder you have installed the database MongoDB.
 Enter in the forlder, and inside of 'bin', run the following command.
 This keeps your data base on.

 ➜  bin
 ```